New Student Information

 |Last Day of Spring Classes||05/19/2014|

-- Taking the placement tests and schedule a counseling appointment to select classes.
+- Before class registration, you must taking the placement tests and schedule a counseling appointment to select classes.

 |International students are required to demonstrate English proficiency before acceptance into academic classes.
 Because MiraCosta offers credit ESL classes to help non-native English speakers, our minimum TOEFL test score assumes students will take ESL classes while attending college.|